Health Insurance in Costa Rica

 For a small country, Costa Rica is mighty when it comes to healthcare.
 Costa Rica’s universal health insurance program routinely ranks among the upper 25% of the world’s top healthcare systems.
 As well, it’s considered to have the best public health program in all of Latin America.
 Add in the gorgeous countryside, beautiful weather, and easy connections to North and South America and it’s easy to see why foreigners living in Costa Rica love it!
 For additional peace of mind, make sure you have the health insurance in Costa Rica to take care of you should you need care.

-Many physicians in Costa Rica who work in the public health care system also run their own part-time private practices.
+Many physicians who work in the public Costa Rican health care system also run their own part-time private practices.
 As private practice visits are not covered by the public health insurance system, there is a cost associated with these visits.
-A health discount plan is a budget-friendly tool that allows patients without INS or other private insurance coverage to plan out their private healthcare costs.
+A health discount plan is a budget-friendly tool that allows patients without INS or other private insurance coverage to plan out their costs of private Costa Rican private healthcare.

 In exchange for a monthly fee, you get a certain number of discounted appointments, blood tests, and x-rays each year.
 For patients who don’t hold private insurance policies but still take advantage of private facilities, a health discount plan can help them plan their health expenditures.

 Best International Health Insurance Plans in Costa Rica

 There are a number of health insurance plans available to internationals living in Costa Rica.
 A global medical offers several benefits.
 Most importantly, you will be able to access care anywhere in the world, including in your home country.
 You will also have additional access to a wider range of private medical facilities in the country with shorter waiting periods.
 In short, you have access to the best care and highest quality services to cover your costs should you get injured or sick.

 Best Overall Plan for Expats Living in Costa Rica